About the University

 About CSUSB

 CSUSB continues to climb in national rankings, both overall and in specific disciplines.
-For example, we are climbing in the national rankings for social mobility (U.S. News & World Report recently had us at 4th in the country), we have been designated as an R2 university by the Carnegie Classification of Institutions of Higher Education (raising our status from a “regional university” to a “national university”), and our efforts to serve transfer students have earned us the Equity Champion of Higher Education Award in 2021, ’22 and ’23 by the Campaign for College Opportunity.
+For example, we are climbing in the national rankings for social mobility (the Wall Street Journal has us at 3rd in the country for 2025), we have been designated as an R2 university by the Carnegie Classification of Institutions of Higher Education (raising our status from a “regional university” to a “national university”), and our efforts to serve transfer students have earned us the Equity Champion of Higher Education Award in 2021, ’22 and ’23 by the Campaign for College Opportunity.

 CSUSB reflects the dynamic diversity of the region.
 The vast majority of students are first-generation, that is, the first in their family to attend college.
 Additionally, CSUSB has been a designated Hispanic-Serving Institution since 1994.
-We are now the 2nd largest HSI in California and the 16th largest in the country.
 Since 2009, we are a designated Minority-Serving Institution as well.
 In November 2023, CSUSB was recognized by the American Association of State Colleges and Universities with their Excellence and Innovation Award for Diversity, Equity, and Inclusion Leadership Award.
+CSUSB has also earned the prestigious Seal of Excelencia certification for 2024-27 from Excelencia in Education for demonstrating through data, evidence-based practices and leadership the ways in which it is intentionally serving Latino students.

 Vision Statement